AbdKhuffash/JobBoard-System/README.md

 ### Job Seekers
 -Search and apply for job listings.
 -View and update their profile.
 -Track application status.

 ### Employers

 -Post new job listings.
-    =View and manage job applications.
+-View and manage job applications.
-    =Update their company profile.
+-Update their company profile.

 ### General Features
 -User authentication and role management.
 -Responsive design for various devices.
 -Error handling and logging.